TimCliff/condenser/app/help/en/faq.md

 ## What is Steemit.com?

-Steemit is a social network which empowers people for their contributions by rewarding them for their time, effort and creativity through digital tokens called STEEM.
+Steemit is a social network and content rewards platform that makes the crowd the beneficiaries of the attention economy.
+It does this be rewarding users with STEEM.

 Steemit has redefined social media by building a living, breathing, and growing social economy; a community where users are getting rewarded for sharing their voice.

+## How does Steemit work?

+Steemit is attached to the Steem blockchain and cryptocurrency.
+Everyday the best content, as measured by upvotes, is rewarded with cryptocurrency coming from inflation.

-## How does Steemit differ from other social media sites?
+## How does Steemit differ from other social media websites?

-On other social media sites, users spend time adding their unique value to central, corporate-owned platforms.
-Steemit is built on top of a public and decentralized blockchain network called **Steem**.
-Users have the ability to earn digital STEEM and Steem Dollar tokens, and STEEM Power which gives users stake and influence in the platform.
+Most social media sites extract value from their userbase for the benefit of shareholders alone.
+Steemit is different, it's a new kind of attention economy.
+By connecting with the Steem blockchain (which is decentralized and controlled by the crowd), Steemit users receive all the benefits and rewards for their attention.

 ## Does it cost anything to post, comment, or vote?